Main Points

 Time to look at mitigation measures, Maynooth University academic warns

-It is now time to look at mitigation measures to cope with warmer temperatures which will continue because of global emissions, Dr Claire Bergin of the Irish Climate Analysis Research Units (ICARUS) at Maynooth University has warned.
+It is now time to look at measures to cope with warmer temperatures which will continue because of global emissions, Claire Bergin of the Irish Climate Analysis Research Units (ICARUS) at Maynooth University has warned.

-Bergin told RTÉ radio’s Morning Ireland that summers were definitely getting warmer and there was a need to slow down the increase in “human-caused climate change.”
+Bergin told RTÉ Radio’s Morning Ireland that summers were definitely getting warmer and there was a need to slow down the increase in “human-caused climate change”.

-It was time now to look at mitigation measures, “to put health practices in place, to look at your homes and evaluate them, how can you make them cooler in these warm temperatures?
+It was time now to look at mitigation measures “to put health practices in place, to look at your homes and evaluate them, how can you make them cooler in these warm temperatures?
 It’s all together very important,” she said.

 What we were experiencing now was “basically a stacking of high-pressure systems through our atmosphere, from the lower levels to the upper levels, that just sit on top of each other and create this really hot, warm area underneath”.

-“What we’re definitely finding is that these temperatures are increasing because of human-caused climate change.
+Bergin also said: “These temperatures are increasing because of human-caused climate change.
 There’s more heat in these systems because of our emissions of fossil fuels and we’re adding to these global temperatures.”

 Research at ICARUS and internationally was showing that these high-intensity heat episodes were being made more likely because of climate change, she said.